MGessinger/Cascade/README.md

 # Cascade - The C Library for Approximative Solutions to Complex Arbitrary Precision Differential Equations

 Welcome to Cascade v2.1.
 Cascade is a library designed to store and solve differential equations to arbitrary precision.
-This is accomplished through the use of [Arblib](https://arblib.org)'s acb data type, which uses ball arithmetic to store arbitrary precision floating point numbers with error bounds.
+This is accomplished through the use of [Arblib](https://arblib.org)'s `acb_t` data type, which uses ball arithmetic to store arbitrary precision floating point numbers with error bounds.
 Solutions are computed as power series expansions about the origin using a recursion relation between the coefficients.
 With the help of analytic continuation this can be turned into a solution anywhere in the complex plane.

+For a similar library using p-adic arithmetic, see [Implode](https://github.org/MGessinger/implode).

 Author: Matthias Gessinger

 ## Installation

 This library can be build from source as a shared object library through CMake.
 For a default installation, run the following commands:

 ```bash
 mkdir build